syncfusion-content/ej2-react-docs/ej2-react/image-editor/getting-started.md

 {% previewsample "page.domainurl/code-snippet/image-editor/default-cs6" %}

-> You can also explore our [React Image Editor example](https://ej2.syncfusion.com/react/demos/#/material/image-editor/getting-started) that shows how to render the Image Editor in React.
+N> You can also explore our [React Image Editor example](https://ej2.syncfusion.com/react/demos/#/bootstrap5/image-editor/default) that shows you how to render the Image Editor in React.